taroooyan/bg-wiki/Parts-and-accessories.md

 •	**[[Wireless charger (5V 500mA)|http://smart-prototyping.com/index.php?route=product%2Fproduct&path=65_80&product_id=211]]**, see devices thread [[Wireless charger for bGeigieNanoKit...|https://groups.google.com/forum/?hl=en#!topic/safecast-devices/rENAKdDvgMM]] (Kalin prefers [[Qi|http://www.qiwireless.com/]].)

+*   *a BLE enabled APPLE DEVICE to host the safecast geigerbot app*  (Currently the safecast geigerbot app and wireless BLE option work on iOS devices with BLE.
+However, an android app with some of geigerbot's capabilities is reportedly in beta development!
+On 3 Dec 2013 on safecast google groups, Peter Franken posted a link to https://www.facebook.com/safecast4android, "Safecast for Android is a client-server orientated environment to visualize radioactive data on interactive maps.")

 ####C. EXTRAS: OTHER POSSIBLE USES, FORMATS, OPTIONS
 *(customized needs and tricked-out prototypes)*